DLR-TS/gdal/doc/source/drivers/vector/xodr.rst

       :choices: <float>
       :default: 1.0

-      Epsilon value for linear approximation of continuous OpenDRIVE geometries.
+      Epsilon value ``> 0.0`` for linear approximation of continuous OpenDRIVE geometries.
 A smaller value results in a finer sampling.
-This parameter is internally forwarded to libOpenDRIVE.
+This parameter corresponds to libOpenDRIVE's ``eps`` parameter.

 -  .. oo:: DISSOLVE_TIN
       :choices: YES, NO